amm042/csci320_web/index.md

 * Hennessy and Patterson, "[Computer Architecture: A Quantitative Approach](http://www.amazon.com/gp/product/012383872X)", 5th Edition.
 ISBN  978-0123838728.
 One copy is on reserve fro this course at the library.
 The library also has the [eBook version available](http://bucknell.eblib.com/patron/FullRecord.aspx?p=787253) (Bucknell login required).
 * Patterson and Hennessy, "[Computer Organization and Design: The Hardware/Software Interface](http://amzn.com/0124077269)", 5th Edition.
 ISBN 978-0124077263.
 This is the required text for CSCI206.
 One copy is on reserve for this course at the library.
 The eBook is not yet available.

+**Reference**
+* Samir Palnitkar, "[Verilog HDL](http://www.amazon.com/Verilog-HDL-paperback-2nd-Edition/dp/0132599708)", 2nd Edition.
+ISBN 978-0132599702.
+One copy is on reserve for this course at the library.
+No eBook.

 Lecture
 ----